rapPayne/angular_in_3_weeks/server/README.md

 ### login (POST)
 ### orders (GET, PATCH)
-- authorization: only if user.isServer
+- authorization: only if user.isServer or user.adminUser or user.id === order.userId
 ### menuItems (GET)
 ### users (GET, PATCH)
 - Authorization: Only if admin users only